CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .int ABS-EXPR,....
 Syntax: .long ABS-EXPR,....

 Emit 4-byte word values.
-If any expression is empty then an assembler stores 0 and warns about empty expression.
-If expression will give a value that can not be stored in 4-byte word then an assembler warn about that.
+If any expression is empty then the assembler stores 0 and warns about empty expression.
+If expression will give a value that can not be stored in 4-byte word then the assembler warn about that.

 ### .kernel